Local pet pantry asks for community’s help to restock shelves during COVID-19

 "None of us, I think, know when this is going to end," Wilkinson said.
 "That fear has catapulted a lot of people into looking for resources, of which we are one."

-Wilkinson says the group has received an overwhelming amount of calls asking for help because of COVID-19.
+Wilkinson said the group has received an overwhelming amount of calls asking for help because of COVID-19.

-“We've had 300 phone calls just from social services alone, wanting to know if we could help,” Wilkinson says.
+“We've had 300 phone calls just from social services alone, wanting to know if we could help,” Wilkinson said.

 “We've seen more people in the last month, I'd say, than we usually see in six months,” says Wilkinson.
-“And I think the scariest thing - for the first time in ten years, I have empty shelves.
+“And I think the scariest thing... for the first time in 10 years, I have empty shelves.
 I have no idea where the food is going to come from to help these people.”

 RELATED: Hampton Roads food bank distribution sites running out of food, seeing thousands of newcomers

-Wilkinson says the pantry needs at least 40,000 pounds of food to get through May.
+Wilkinson said the pantry needs at least 40,000 pounds of food to get through May.
 It’s asking for the community’s help.

 “Normally, we'd be able to supply people with a month or two worth of food to get them by.
 Now, it might be a few days or a week,” says Wilkinson.
 “Every dollar that is donated, I can stretch.
 I can make it work.
 I will do the grunt work.
 I just need the means to do it.”